marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

 ## EC2 Definition
 Placement group determines how instances are placed on underlying hardware

-## Instance Types (TBD)
+## Instance Types
-- General purpose
+- General purpose: T3, T2, M5 and M4 types.
+It provides a balance of compute, memory, and network resources.
-- Compute optimized
+- Compute optimized: Includes C5 and C4.
+Suggested for demand webservers, high-end machine learnings.
-- Memory optimized
+- Memory optimized: X1e, X1 and R4 types.
+Suggested for intensive database, data analysis and caching operations.
-- Accelerated computing
+- Accelerated computing: P3, P2, G3 and F1 types-Achive high performing general purpose graphics processing unit(GPU).
-- Storage optimized
+- Storage optimized: H1, I3 and D3 types.
+Suggested for distributed file systems and heavyweigth data processing applications.

 ## Instance Reservation types
    1) On Demand
    2) Reserved
         - Standard: Some attributes, such as instance size, can be modified during the term; however, the instance family cannot be modified.
 You cannot exchange a Standard Reserved Instance, only modify it.